banbagroup/banbagroup.com/_posts/2019-08-08-why-we-sponsored-our-first-event-in-nepal.markdown

 Rails Girls events are non-profit.
 They don’t charge the participants and do not pay for coaches or speakers.
 Participants don’t need any previous knowledge about programming and there are no age-limitations.
 All the participants need is a laptop and some curiosity.

-The two-day event included a lot of small group working and short focused talks on programming, design and web.
+The two-day event (July 26-27 2019) included a lot of small group working and short focused talks on programming, design and web.
 No panel discussions or podium-talks - the spirit was informal and hands-on.
 The more you can remove abstractions and add inclusivity the better.

 <div class="row flex mb-10">
   <div class="column width-4 mt-5">